Danielelucon/fluorescence-kinetics-analysis/README.md

 # fluorescence-kinetics-analysis
+FLUORESCENCE KINETICS ANALYSIS PIPELINE

-My first independent repository.
-It is focused on the analysis of fluorescence data obtained either algae or spianch extracted thylakoids.
+Welcome to my first independent repository.
+This project is focused on the downstream analysis of fluorescence data obtained from either intact algae or spinach-extracted thylakoids.

-You will find the type of measure similar to what a DUAL-PAM would give you, albeit with some differences.
-The instrument itself is the one processeing the raw data.
-Below you will fin instructions for all the notebook in this branch.
+The measurement types are similar to standard DUAL-PAM outputs.
+The fluorometer natively processes the raw data, and the Python notebooks in this branch handle the kinetic visualisation, standard deviation calculations, and automated multi-panel grid generation.

+REPOSITORY CONTENTS

+YII_kinetic_pipeline.ipynb: The primary universal pipeline to parse traces and generate grids.

+data_templates/dummy_pam_data.xlsx: An anonymised dummy dataset to test the pipeline locally.

+MANDATORY DATA STRUCTURE
+For the script to work, your Excel column headers must follow this exact syntax with underscores: Organism_Condition_Replicate

+Examples:

+Chlamy_Control_1

+Chlamy_CD_500_mM_3

+SpeciesA_10_uM_2

+LOCAL EXECUTION

+Install the required libraries in your terminal by typing: pip install pandas openpyxl matplotlib seaborn notebook

+Download or clone this repository to your computer.

+Drop your exported Excel data file into the data_templates directory.

+Launch Jupyter Notebook in your terminal by typing: jupyter notebook

+Open YII_kinetic_pipeline.ipynb, change the EXCEL_FILE name at the top to match your file, and run the cells.